netf/datastax-notes/casopt.md

 ```
 -seeds
 ```
-List of nodes to initially connect to gather cluster topology
+List of nodes to initially connect to gather cluster topology.
+For operations simplicity it is prefered to use the same seed list for all machines